Division of Campus Life

 During times of crisis or challenge locally, nationally or around the world, Brown University continues to be guided by our mission of advancing knowledge and understanding in a spirit of free inquiry within a compassionate community.

-We know that many members of the Brown community feel the effects of natural disasters, geopolitical events and tragedies external to Brown in very deep and personal ways, and we are committed to providing resources for care and support.
+We know that many members of the Brown community feel the effects of tragedies, natural disasters and geopolitical events in very deep and personal ways, and we are committed to providing resources for care and support.

 Brown’s Approach to Community Care